jantimon/next-yak/packages/docs/docs/pages/features.md

 ## Animations

-In order to create CSS animations you can use the `keyframes` API and specify the keyframes for the animation you want to create.
-It can be used by your animation declarations in the same file.
+In order to create CSS animations, you can use the `keyframes` API and specify the keyframes for the animation you want to create.
+This can be used in your animation declarations within the same file.

 ```jsx
 import { keyframes, styled } from 'next-yak';